Scholarships Advance Education for Nurses

 Awards Support BSN Completion and Graduate Programs

 The named scholarships listed to the right represent tribute or memorial contributions of $1,500 or more to the AACN Scholarship Endowment.
-This year, 10 scholarships have been awarded in memory of Linda J. and Thomas A. Krausz, honoring their committment to AACN and to nursing education.
-The Krauszs, who were both nurses, were killed in a motorcycle accident.
+This year, 10 scholarships have been awarded in memory of Linda J. and Thomas A. Krausz, honoring their commitment to AACN and to nursing education.
+The couple, who were both nurses, were killed in a motorcycle accident.
 Linda Krausz was an advanced practice nurse and a longtime, active member of AACN.

 Commitment to Education

 The Educational Advancement Scholarship program continues AACN’s more than 20-year history of supporting registered nurse members in their professional development.
 Since the first educational advancement scholarships were awarded in 1984, AACN has been at the forefront of supporting critical care nurses in continuing their academic and professional education.
-AACN also supports individuals entering nursing as a major contributor to the National Student Nurses Association scholarship program.
+AACN also supports individuals entering nursing, as a major contributor to the National Student Nurses Association scholarship program.

 For more information or to contribute to the Scholarship Endowment to help reach its $2 million goal, call Wayne Goebel at (800) 394-5995, ext.
 333; e-mail email@example.com, or write AACN Development Office, 101 Columbia, Aliso Viejo, CA 92656.